 Proactively Managing Risks

 During the commissioning phase, Fiskville experienced long periods of heavy rain.
 As a result, on-site water storage was close to maximum capacity and risked uncontrolled discharge into the adjacent creek.
-The WTP was run at or above its nameplate capacity for approximately one month to reduce the risk of uncontrolled discharge.
+The water treatment plant was run at or above its nameplate capacity for approximately one month to reduce the risk of uncontrolled discharge.
 The highest volume treated in a day was 684m³, representing a 37% increase in the system design flow rate.
 Contaminated surface water and ground water also required management over the course of the remediation.

 A FluorofIX™ Solution